argonne-lcf/copper/README.md

 Copper is a read-only cooperative caching layer aimed to enable scalable data loading on massive amounts of compute nodes.
 This aims to avoid the I/O bottleneck in the storage network and effectively use the compute network for data movement.

-The current intended use of copper is to improve the performance of python imports - dynamic shared library loading on Aurora.
+The current intended use of copper is to improve the performance of python imports - dynamic shared library loading on Frontier.
 However, copper can used to improve the performance of any type of redundant data loading on a supercomputer.

 More documentation can be found here: [readthedocs](https://alcf-copper-docs.readthedocs.io/en/latest/)